TD-Dan/Sunwai/Sunwai.md

 Words in extended set are cross domain words that are generally useful in any field.

 As the extended set is constructed from the base words it aims to be mostly self teaching.
-Meaning of extended words could be learned just from reading or interaction with [[Penetoki]] speakers.
+Meaning of extended words could be learned just from reading or interaction with [[Sunwai]] speakers.
 Every extended word includes some kind of insight or 'knack' to make remembering it easy.
 For example the word for **maheim** is a compound word made from **ma** + **heim**, 'land' + 'home'.

 ## Special sets
-Numerous special sets extend [[Penetoki]] into specific domains.
+Numerous special sets extend [[Sunwai]] into specific domains.
 They provide words and constructs to exactly communicate the nuances and finer details in those fields.
-Size of special sets is not limited, but their word lists should reflect the principles of [[Penetoki]]: Most used words should appear first in the dictionary and be the shortest and easiest to remember.
+Size of special sets is not limited, but their word lists should reflect the principles of [[Sunwai]]: Most used words should appear first in the dictionary and be the shortest and easiest to remember.
 It is recommended to further split the sets into subsets.

 Special sets can:
 - extend usage of existing words.